pieroproietti/penguins-eggs/README.md

 Executing this command allows users to seek help and guidance from the "mommy" helper within the TUI environment.
 > [!TIP]
-> If you are interested in exploring the code implementation of the `eggs mom` command, you can refer to the [src/commands/mom.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/mom.ts) file in the penguins-eggs GitHub repository.
+> <p align="justify"> If you are interested in exploring the code implementation of the `eggs mom` command, you can refer to the [src/commands/mom.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/mom.ts) file in the penguins-eggs GitHub repository.
 This file contains the source code responsible for implementing the functionality of the `eggs mom` command.
-By examining this code, you can gain a deeper understanding of how the command interacts with the "mommy" helper and facilitates user assistance within the TUI.
+By examining this code, you can gain a deeper understanding of how the command interacts with the "mommy" helper and facilitates user assistance within the TUI.</p>

 ## `eggs produce`
-The `eggs produce` command is a powerful feature that allows users to generate a live image from their system, excluding their personal data.
-This command enables users to create a self-contained image of their system, which can be used for various purposes such as system backup, distribution, or testing.
+<p align="justify"> The `eggs produce` command is a powerful feature that allows users to generate a live image from their system, excluding their personal data.
+This command enables users to create a self-contained image of their system, which can be used for various purposes such as system backup, distribution, or testing.</p>

 Here is the usage information for the `eggs produce` command: